-The District is committed to the management of invasive exotic plant species and uses a diversified approach to control their establishment and spread on the Preserve.
-The District has a Vegetation
+The District is committed to the management of invasive exotic plant species and uses an adaptive management strategy to control their establishment and spread on the Preserve.
+The District has a

-Management Section, with dedicated staff, that spearhead control efforts by surveying, prioritizing, and treating invasive exotic plant populations on District conservation lands.
+Vegetation Management Section with dedicated staff that spearhead control efforts by surveying, prioritizing, and treating invasive exotic plant populations on District conservation lands.
 The District focuses management efforts on invasive exotic plant species which the FLEPPC has deemed Category I or II plants as discussed above.
-Furthermore, the Vegetation Management Section uses the framework set out in The Nature Conservancy's Site Weed Management Plan Template to analyze and prioritize invasive exotic pant species for treatment based on several factors, including:
+Furthermore, the Vegetation Management Section uses the framework set out in The Nature Conservancy's Site Weed Management Plan Template to analyze and prioritize invasive exotic plant species for treatment based on several factors, including:

-- 1. their infestation levels, - 2. the current and potential impacts of the species, - 3. the value of habitat that the species does or could infest, and - 4. the difficulty controlling the species.
+- 1. their infestation levels. - 2. the current and potential impacts of the species. - 3. the value of habitat that the species does or could infest. - 4. the difficulty controlling the species.